 - Project timeline

 It is essential to get as many details from your client as possible.
-The clearer the picture you get about the points above, the easier it will be to streamline the designing process, and you are more likely to avoid subsequent revisions.
+The clearer the picture you get about the points above during the web design market research, the easier it will be to streamline the designing process, and you are more likely to avoid subsequent revisions.